jonovik/cgptoolbox/doc/source/install.rst

 Installing on Linux witout root access
 --------------------------------------

-On a typipcal HPC cluster the cgptoobox must be installed without root access.
-Before the installing the required Python packages you should check the following software dependencies and install (or ask the system administratir to install)
+On a typical HPC cluster the cgptoobox must be installed without root access.
-missing pieces, version numbers refer to version that we have tested, other version could also work:
+Before the installing the required Python packages you should check the following software dependencies and install (or ask the system administrator to install) missing pieces, version numbers refer to version that we have tested, other version could also work:

 * `Python <http://python.org>`_  versions 2.7.3, 2.7.2.
 * `virtualenv <http://www.virtualenv.org>`_ version 1.8.2